Specifying efficient use of materials and considering their impact from manufacture to disposal.

 Energy consumption during manufacture can give an approximate indication of the environmental impact of the material, and for most building materials, the major environmental impacts occur during the initial processes.

 The total amount of embodied energy may account for 20% of the building’s energy use, so reducing embodied energy can significantly reduce the overall environmental impact of the building.

-Embodied energy must be considered over the lifespan of a building, and in many situations, a higher embodied energy building material or system may be justified because it reduces the operating energy requirements of the building.
-For example, a durable material with a long lifespan such as aluminium may be the appropriate material selection despite its high embodied energy.
+Embodied energy must be considered over the serviceable life of a building, and in many situations, a higher embodied energy building material or system may be justified because it reduces the operating energy requirements of the building.
+For example, a durable material with a long serviceable life such as aluminium may be the appropriate material selection despite its high embodied energy.

 As the energy efficiency of a building increases, reducing the energy consumption, the embodied energy of the building materials will also become increasingly important.